rhansen2/dyndao/README.md

 This package is a work in progress.
 While the package is regularly tested on production workloads, please use it at your own risk.
 Suggestions and patches are welcome.
+I reserve the right to change the API at any time.
 Please ensure any pull requests are go fmt'd and are (relatively) clean when run against gometalinter.

 Currently, basic support for SQLite, MySQL, and Oracle are included.
 If you intend on working with MySQL, please be sure to check out the 'columntype'